-No child should go through life with a disability that could be prevented through early intervention.
+No child should go through life with a disability that could be aided or prevented through early intervention.

 Children’s Therapy Center’s intervention team consists of highly trained, experienced pediatric therapists and early childhood educators.
 CTC provides the following high quality programs: